 New Aircraft From Library

 Our aircraft library contains profiles for many common aircraft types.
-Some of these profiles have been provided to us by user, and some we have manually created using the POH for the aircraft type.
-It’s important when using a profile form the library that you go through and make sure the details in the profile match your POH/AFM.
-To use this option, tap on New Aircraft from Library, then tap on a profile in the resulting list.
-You will be returned to the My Aircraft screen and the selected profile will appear in the list at the top of the page.
+Some of these profiles have been provided to us by OzRunways users, and some we have manually created using the POH for the aircraft type.
+It’s important when using a profile from the library that you go through and make sure the details in the profile match your POH/AFM.
+To use this option, tap on New from Library, then tap on the profile you want to add in the resulting list, and finally tap Import in the top right corner You will be returned to the main Aircraft screen and the selected profile will appear in the list.

 10.2.
 Viewing/Editing an existing Aircraft Profile¶